Light Up Navajo IV

 Light Up Navajo II

 Light Up Navajo II, originally planned for April 6, 2020 - June 26, 2020, was ultimately canceled due to the COVID-19 pandemic, but it was instrumental in helping the Navajo Tribal Utility Authority use CARES Act funding to bring electricity to hundreds of households.
 See NTUA's thank you to these utilities here.

 About Light Up Navajo

 Not having access to electricity has many repercussions for Navajo families: lack of access to running water, reliable lighting, modern forms of home heating and cooling, and appliances such as refrigerators and microwaves.
 Families in the Navajo Nation drive 1-1.5 hours once or twice a week to reach watering points where they can fill 250-gallon plastic tanks with water for cooking, cleaning, and drinking.
 To keep food from perishing, families often have to use portable coolers filled with ice to preserve their food.

-The high cost of connecting isolated rural households to the grid, the sensitivity of families to utility costs, and the limited availability of government loans has made progress towards greater electrification slow.
+The high cost of connecting isolated rural households to the grid, the sensitivity of families to utility costs, and the limited availability of government loans have made progress toward greater electrification slow.
 To expedite electrification projects in the Navajo Nation, the American Public Power Association partnered with the Navajo Tribal Utility Authority (NTUA) on the Light Up Navajo initiative.

-The Light Up Navajo initiative was a pilot effort in spring 2019 which brought together volunteer crews from public power utilities across the country to connect Navajo homes to the grid.
+The Light Up Navajo initiative was a pilot effort in the spring of 2019 which brought together volunteer crews from public power utilities across the country to connect Navajo homes to the grid.
 In six weeks, the volunteer crews connected more than 230 homes to electricity, reducing the total number of U.S. homes without electricity by one percent.

 By leveraging the concept of ‘mutual aid without a storm’, the pilot effort served as a successful model for future electrification projects.